 Teach Plus Illinois offers Early Childhood Educator Policy Fellowships to outstanding Early Childhood Educators in the state looking to deepen their knowledge of education policy and gain a voice in decisions that directly affect students and the teaching profession.

-What is the Illinois Early Childhood Educator Fellowship?
+What is the Illinois Early Childhood Educator Policy Fellowship?

-- A highly selective leadership opportunity for outstanding early childhood educators and providers looking to deepen their knowledge of education policy and gain a voice in decisions that affect their children, families, and the profession.
+- A highly selective leadership opportunity for outstanding Illinois Early Childhood Educators looking to deepen their knowledge of education policy and gain a voice in decisions that affect students and the Early Childhood Education world.

 What does Teach Plus do?